Collab4Sloth/SLOTH/tests/AllenCahn/2D/test4/description.md

 # 2D Allen-Cahn simulation in a square: steady quadratic manufactured solution

 ## Statement of the problem
-This example code solves the Allen-Cahn equation in a 2D domain $\Omega=[0,1]\times[0,1]$ (inline mesh), with a spatiotemporal source term built in order to recover a steady quadratic solution:
+This example code solves the Allen-Cahn equation in a 2D domain $\Omega=[0,1]\times[0,1]$ (inline mesh), with a spatial source term built in order to recover a steady quadratic solution:

 $$
 u({\bf x},t)=xy(x - 1)  (y - 1)